lucasboucher/ffbb-alternative/readme.md

 - Onefootball ranking design : https://onefootball.com/fr/competition/ligue-1-uber-eats-23/classement

 # TODO
-- Sorting by date or by matchday
+- Stats panel on team page
+    - Scored and cashed baskets total and average
+- Matchday indicator in all fixtures dedicated team page
 - Parameters with storage for selected team
-    - Replace CASBB shortcut by parameter modal
+    - Modal when clicking on parameter icon button
     - Dev Mode button link
-- Stats panel on team page
-    - Scored and cashed baskets total and average
-- Link to officiel FFBB ranking when clicking on FFBB ranking head icon
+- Sorting charts and all fixtures by date or by matchday (with ./team settings button)
+- Print 6 last and next fixtures by time (with future matchday indicator)

 ## Bugs
-- Down arrow icon non clickable -> z-index ?
+- Down arrow icon non clickable -> z-index ? see radio button hint...
 - Dev Mode HTML

 ## Improvements